mm80843/T3.5/docs/Benef/PBN__Benef_17.md

 # __Retrofitting of existing crowd models__

-## Name of the Benefit

-Enhances the capabilities of existing crowd models by incorporating an occupant exposure module

 ## Description of Benefits pertaining to Beneficiaries

 * [Increases the usefulness and applicability of existing crowd models](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_17.md)